 Variations

 Each South Indian state has a slight variation in which they make this chutney.
 It is also made differently in different homes.
-I am listing a few variations that you can try too.
+I am listing a few variations that you can try, too.

 To make this chutney in Mangalore style, add a teaspoon of jaggery while grinding the chutney.

 Make this chutney with tomatoes.
-Saute chopped tomatoes in little oil for 4-5 minutes.
+Saute chopped tomatoes in a little oil for 4-5 minutes.
 Add them with the remaining ingredients and make a chutney.

 You can also add roasted peanuts, cilantro (fresh coriander leaves), mint leaves, or roasted sesame seeds to this chutney recipe and make variations.